21A.36.030: HOME OCCUPATIONS:

 2. The expected hours of operation of the business;

-3. The expected number of clients per hour and total expected number of clients visiting the home per day.
+3. The expected number of clients per hour and total expected number of clients visiting the home per day; and

-E. License Required: It is unlawful for any person, firm, corporation, or association to engage in a "home occupation" as defined in chapter 21A.62 of this title without first obtaining a license pursuant to the provisions of title 5, chapter 5.02 of this code.
-Prior to issuance of said license, the criteria set forth in this title must be satisfied and all applicable fees shall be paid.
-All home occupation permits shall be valid for one year, and may be renewed annually, provided there have been no reported violations, subject to subsection I of this section.
+E. License Required: It is unlawful for any person, firm, corporation, or association to engage in a "home occupation" as defined in Chapter 21A.62 of this title without first obtaining a license pursuant to the provisions of Title 5, Chapter 5.02 of this code.
+Prior to issuance of said license, the standards set forth in this section must be satisfied and all applicable fees shall be paid.
+All home occupation business licenses shall be valid for one year, and may be renewed annually.

-G. Standards: All home occupations shall comply with the following standards:
+G. General Standards: Home daycares are exempt from the following standards and shall be subject to the standards in Subsection 21A.36.030.H.
+All other home occupations shall comply with the following standards:

 1. The home occupation must be clearly incidental and secondary to the primary use of the dwelling for residential purposes;